Jake DeRosier

 Jacob DeRosier (1880 - February 25, 1913) was a Canadian professional motorcycle racer.
-He was one of the first factory-backed motorcycle racers of the early 20th Century.
+He was one of the first factory-backed motorcycle racers of the early 20th century.
 He rode for Indian and then Excelsior, and was the fastest rider in the United States in the early 1900s.

 Early years

 Jake DeRosier was born in Quebec, Canada in 1880 and came to the United States at the age of four.
-DeRosier started his career in bicycle racing as a teenager.
+He started his bicycle racing career as a teenager.
 French auto racing driver Henri Fournier introduced DeRosier to motorcycles in 1898 while visiting the United States.
 Motorcycles like Fournier's were used to pace bicycle racers, drafting them in order to attain higher speeds.
 After acquiring skills with the motorbike, DeRosier was among the first to enter the new sport of motorcycle racing in 1901.

 DeRosier earned a strong reputation as a daring rider not only by winning races, but bouncing back from numerous injuries.
-His diminutive physique, once described as, "a slight, slender fellow that a strong Christmas breath might blow over," was actually an advantage.
+His diminutive physique, once described as "a slight, slender fellow that a strong Christmas breath might blow over," was actually an advantage.
 His light weight helped the primitive, low power motors of the time achieve greater speed.

 Factory rider for Indian

-After winning top rider honors at the Federation of American Motorcyclists national championship in 1908 at Paterson, New Jersey, he attracted the attention of the Indian Motocycle Company.
+After winning top rider honors at the Federation of American Motorcyclists national championship in 1908 at Paterson, New Jersey, DeRosier attracted the attention of the Indian Motocycle Company.
 He was signed to a contract and began racing every week, amassing hundreds of victories over time.
 Like the bicycles, the motorcycles raced on wooden velodromes, 1/4 to 1/2 mi saucer shaped board track speedways.
-This was dangerous as riders would crashed into the boards, breaking bones and driving splinters deep under their skin.
+This was dangerous as riders would crash into the boards, breaking bones and driving splinters deep under their skin.

 DeRosier's reputation grew and by the time he entered the first motorized competition at the new Indianapolis Motor Speedway for their August 1909 Federation of American Motorcyclists (FAM) meet, newspapers called him "world champion."
 An injury on the Speedway's unpaved gravel surface nearly proved deadly.
 Severely injured in a match race with a top California rider named Ed Lingenfelder, DeRosier hemorrhaged for a week.
-Against doctors's advice, DeRosier entered a Lowell, New Jersey race just a few weeks later on September 10, 1909.
+Against doctors' advice, DeRosier entered a Lowell, New Jersey race just a few weeks later on September 10, 1909.

-In 1910 he set the FAM speed record at 79.6 mph.
+In 1910, DeRosier set the FAM speed record at 79.6 mph.
 On February 7, 1911 he ran 90 consecutive miles to claim every FAM speed record from 1 to 100 miles.